Bio2M/rdeer-service/README.md

 ### Use the client

 The client could requests remote rdeer-server servers.
-You can enterely manage yours Reindeer indexes with subcommand:
+You can enterely manage yours distributed Reindeer indexes with subcommand:

 * `rdeer list -a` to show all indexes with their status
 * `rdeer start <index-name>` to start a index (the index name is the directory hosting the index files)